 We had already hiked a little of the trail from Roses; the mind-blowing cliff and sea views on that rugged stretch whetted our appetite for more.

 So the first thing we did after checking into Hostal de la Gavina was to hit the Camino de Ronda.

-In a way, it reminded us a little of the sea wall in Vancouver we used to bike along.
+In a way, it reminded us a little of the Stanley Park sea wall in Vancouver that we like to bike along.

 On one side, multi-million dollar mansions and villas caught our eye.
 On the other, we had stunning views of rocky coves and sailboats bobbing in the turquoise water.

 Olive trees, beautiful “umbrella pines” (pine trees shaped like open umbrellas) and honeysuckle blooms scented the air.

 The path also wound through some intriguing rock tunnels.

 One day, we swear we’ll return to the Costa Brava and hike more of this fabulous trail!